Keywords for YouTube cooking channel

 How to use keyword research and platform analytics tools

 Start your keyword research with free tools like Google Trends – it’s perfect for spotting seasonal recipe interests and trending food topics.
+Google Trends reveals when specific recipe searches peak throughout the year.
+Holiday baking keywords surge in November and December.
+Summer grilling terms peak between May and August.
 Type in basic terms like “vegan recipes” or “quick dinner ideas” to see when these topics peak throughout the year and if there are any terms that are rising in popularity.

 Screenshot from Google Trends tool